Gordon T. Belt

 Gordon has had a lifelong passion for history, and has worked in special collections libraries and archives in the "Volunteer State" since 1995.
 He is currently the Director of Public Services for the Tennessee State Library & Archives.
 Previously, Gordon worked as the Library Manager for the First Amendment Center, a non-partisan think tank based in Nashville, Tennessee and Washington, D.C.

-Gordon received his master’s degree in History in 2003 with a concentration in archival administration from Middle Tennessee State University, and a bachelor’s degree in Political Science in 1994 from the University of Tennessee at Chattanooga.
+Gordon earned his master’s degree in History with a concentration in archival administration from Middle Tennessee State University.
+He received his bachelor’s degree in Political Science from the University of Tennessee at Chattanooga.
 Gordon is a past president of the Society of Tennessee Archivists, and holds memberships in the Society of American Archivists, National Council on Public History, and the Tennessee Historical Society.